Here’s what you need to think about before you quit your day job and start your own web design business.

 Next up is staffing.
 When you first launch your business, you might be working solo.
 But if and when you have the budget, you'll want to reach out to your network and bring trusted designers and developers to your team.
 As you grow, you might consider adding administrative and marketing professionals to your team, too.

-You may also consider outsourcing mundane tasks you don’t want to pay attention to, such as taxes and finances.
-And if you have employees, you’ll need to hire a person or service to handle things like benefits and time off for employees.
+You may also consider outsourcing tasks like taxes, so you can focus on what you love.
+And if you have employees, you'll need to hire a person or service to handle things like benefits and time off for them.

 Equipment